wildente/bios-update/README.md

 # docker
-i have added a dockerfile to generate an image:
+i have added a dockerfile to generate an image. you might need to adjust the size of the freedos.img file, if your bios update file is >9MB.

-     # download your bios update file into
+     # download your bios update file into the input/ directory.

      docker build -t bios:latest .
      docker run --name=bios-out bios:latest